-The auditor had a phone interview with the director of the shelter, who confirmed the services the agency would provide to residents and that all services were free of charge.
-She states that the services would include crisis intervention, advocacy, individual and group counseling, and services that are specific to both male and female victims.
+The director of the center, who confirmed the services, states the agency would provide to residents and that all services were free of charge.
+She states that the services would include crisis intervention, advocacy, individual and group counseling, and services that are available to male, female, and transgender individuals.